The Core Build

 Standard Package:

-Lower paneling consists of the wall area below the window or window pocket line.
+Installation of our Lower Paneling Kit consists of the wall area below the window or window pocket line.
 The most common option is scuff resistant hard vinyl hex coin faced Baltic Birch for ease of cleaning and abrasion, but the lower paneling also includes options for fabric wrapping or bamboo.

 Options & Addons: